ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The script is exactly two lines long.
 - The first line is the shebang `#!/bin/bash`.
-- The second line prints the greeting using `whoami`.
+- The second line prints the greeting using `$USER`.